tlambertz/tlambertz.github.io/content/misc/fingerprint_protocol/index.md

 Wireshark, McuGetImage decoded
 ") }}

-Unfortunately, Wireshark hardcodes the TLS dissector to TCP, making it impossible to directly decode it in our dissector.
-It is however possible to send the data 1:1 over TCP/UDP, capture this in a separate pcap, enter the PSK key in the wireshark settings, and then decrypt it.
+Wireshark is even able to show us information about the TLS packets.
+Unfortunately, it cannot decrypt TLS packets outside of a TCP stream, even if we provide the PSK.
+This is because TLS is stateful, and Wireshark needs to know which sequence of TLS packets belong together.
+But there is no API to provide this information, outside of a TCP stream, where packets are strictly ordered.
+As a workaround it is possible to send the data 1:1 over TCP, capture this in a separate pcap, enter the PSK key in the wireshark settings, and then decrypt it.
 This proved unnecessary though.

 ### Debugging Initialization, changing the PSK